 The thought of writing a memoir had never crossed my mind.
-In the past, I listened intently to memoirs written by members of my writers’ group read from their life writings.
+I’ve listened intently as members of my writers’ group read from their life writings.
 One member decided to defy convention and sail around the world with her children.
-Another lived in India for some years to learn the practice of Ayurveda, a form of traditional Indian medicine.
+Another lived in India for years to learn the practice of Ayurveda, a form of traditional Indian medicine.
 Both amazing life experiences.
 Consciously thinking about writing about my life experiences might not have occurred to me but, the fact was, I’d been doing it for years.

-Over the last few years, I’ve been writing the occasional blog under the sub-heading of My Life to Date and How I’ve Survived It.
+I’ve been writing the occasional blog under the sub-heading of My Life to Date and How I’ve Survived It.
 There are parts of my life I try not to revisit.
-You know those dismal periods you try and disassociate yourself from, but they have a nasty habit of coming back to haunt you.
+You know, those dismal periods you try and disassociate yourself from, but they have a nasty habit of coming back to haunt you.
 So, it’s good to have an emotional release, such as a punchbag, to vent your frustrations.
-In my case, I choose to write about them and, after sweetening them up with a drizzle of humour, it has proved remarkably therapeutic.
+In my case, I choose to write about them and, after sweetening them up with a drizzle of humour, it has proved surprisingly therapeutic.

 In 2015, I started writing my first novel, Just Say It!, under my alter ego/pen name, Tessa Barrie.
 Around draft number five, I’d began editing large chunks of it out.
-Okay, not unusual during the editing process, but I realised my MC, Lisa Grant, had morphed into me.
+Okay, not unusual during the editing process, but I realised the MC, the Lisa Grant, was morphing into me.
 There is still one blatantly autobiographical segment that remains in Just Say It!, but, hey, the truth is stranger than fiction, isn’t that what they say?

-The truth is, I never made a conscious decision to start writing about my life, it just happened.
+I might not have made a conscious decision to start writing about my life – it just happened.
 During Lockdown, cocooned in my little self-isolation bubble, I was repeatedly engulfed by waves of nostalgia.
-It prompted me to start digging out those old posts about my life, squibs, as I like to call them now.
-Then I started slotting them into the outtakes from Just Say It! and was surprised to find how well they fitted together and, as memoirs go, I realised I had the first draft of mine.
+Which prompted me to start digging out those old posts about my life, squibs, as I like to call them now.
+I started slotting them into the outtakes from Just Say It! and was surprised to find how well they fitted together and, as memoirs go, I realised I had the first draft of mine.